Business and Practice Models for the Functional Medicine Clinician

 Low-Income & Underserved Practices

-Due to the health insurance mandate and the rising gap between the rich and poor, a growing population of “health refugees” has emerged: either high insurance deductibles exclude patients from accessing health care—despite having an income—or they qualify for social programs with scarce funds and resources.
-Either way, a growing subset of practitioners are carving out creative, low-cost solutions to deliver functional medicine.
+A growing subset of practitioners are carving out creative, low-cost solutions to deliver functional medicine.
 Often, these practitioners begin by treating their patients with one or two common, affordable supplements.
 They may also conduct group visits and patient education seminars.

 Interested in a Career in Functional Medicine?

-IFM offers multiple opportunities to full-time residents and medical students to receive training to apply science to clinical practice in order to reduce chronic disease, restore patient health, and prevent professional burnout.
+As the only organization providing functional medicine certification along with educational programs directly accredited by the Accreditation Council for Continuing Medical Education (ACCME), IFM offers multiple opportunities to full-time residents and medical students to receive training to apply science to clinical practice in order to reduce chronic disease, restore patient health, and prevent professional burnout.
 Learn More